sputnik1458/lumOS/README.md

 * EEPROM File System

 ## Usage
-Modify values in the Makefile and header files for your specific microcontroller and circuit (i.e. clock speed, pins, interrupts).
+Modify values in the Makefile and header files for your specific microcontroller and circuit (i.e. clock speed, pins, interrupts, port).

+Run `sudo make` to compile and `make flash` to install.